 More than 250 million tons of plastic are estimated to make its way into our oceans by 2025.
 Everyday trash is entering the sea at an alarming rate.
-Marine debris not only makes our beaches less attractive, it’s dangerous to sea life, hazardous to human health, and costly to our economies.
+Marine debris not only makes our beaches less attractive, but it’s also dangerous to sea life, hazardous to human health, and costly to our economies.
 Marine animals become entangled in debris, and can even mistake it for food – often with fatal results.

 If you have seen the news lately, you are probably aware of the 633 divers who recently set the Guinness World Record for the largest underwater cleanup ever.
 Outfitted in wetsuits and scuba gear, they cleared nearly 3200 pounds of debris from the shoreline of Deerfield Beach, Florida.